VolatileDream/tasty-fare/arch.md

 ### Groceries (set)
  * Food.ID

-`prev` and `next` are used to make it an ordered list with easy update semantics, instead of using a position numbering scheme.

 ### UpCMapping
  * unique UPC
  * Food.ID

 NOTE: when querying for UPC with type Variable you must zero out the bottom bits & checksum.

 # Routes